Free-form radio: Freeform radio vs. eclectic radio

 Eclectic radio describes radio programming encompassing diverse music genres.
 Unlike freeform radio, the eclectic radio format involves prescribed playlists.
 While freeform radio stands in contrast to commercial radio formats, a number of commercial radio stations offer programs showcasing an eclectic variety of music.
+While Eclectic radio, like free-form is mainly limited to North America, the digital radio stations BBC Radio 6 Music and Double J operated by the BBC and the ABC in the UK and Australia respectively resemble attempts at a similar broader format with both having a wide range of music played.

 Some eclectic radio stations in the United States are: